google/gtm-session-fetcher/README.md

 **Project site** <https://github.com/google/gtm-session-fetcher><br>
 **Discussion group** <http://groups.google.com/group/google-toolbox-for-mac>

-GTMSessionFetcher makes it easy for Cocoa applications to perform http operations.
-The fetcher is implemented as a wrapper on NSURLSession, so its behavior is asynchronous and uses operating-system settings on iOS and Mac OS X.
+`GTMSessionFetcher` makes it easy for Cocoa applications to perform http operations.
+The fetcher is implemented as a wrapper on `NSURLSession`, so its behavior is asynchronous and uses operating-system settings on iOS and Mac OS X.

 Features include: